FEBRUARY 21 - BIRTHS

 Édouard Gaston Deville

-Born 21 Feb 1849; died 21 Sep 1924.
+Born 21 Feb 1849; died 21 Sep 1924 at age 75.

-Édouard Gaston (Daniel) Deville was a French-born Canadian surveyor of Canadian lands (1875-1924) who perfected the first practical method of photogrammetry, or the making of maps based on photography.
+Édouard Gaston (Daniel) Deville was a French-Canadian surveyor was a French-born Canadian surveyor of Canadian lands (1875-1924) who perfected the first practical method of photogrammetry, or the making of maps based on photography.
 His system used projective grids of images taken from photographs made with a camera and theodolite mounted on the same tripod.
 Photographs were taken from different locations, at precise predetermined angles, with measured elevations.
 Each photograph slightly overlapped the preceding one.
 With enough photographs and points of intersection, a map could be prepared, including contour lines.
 He also invented (1896) the first stereoscopic plotting instrument called the Stereo-Planigraph, though its complexity resulted in little use.«

 John Mercer

-Born 21 Feb 1791; died 30 Nov 1866
+Born 21 Feb 1791; died 30 Nov 1866 at age 75.

 English chemist and industrialist who invented the mercerisation process for treating cotton which is still in use today and was a pioneer in colour photography.
 From age 16, and throughout his life, he investigated and developed chemical textile dyes.
 Late in his life, in 1844, he found that when cotton is treated with caustic chemicals, it became thicker and shorter - thereby stronger and shrink-resistant.
 Further, the cotton was more easily dyed, needed 30% less dye, more absorbant, and could be given an attractive silk-like lustre.
 He called his process mercerisation and patented it in 1850.
 Mercerisation was applied to many other materials, such as parchment and woolen fabric, and remains an important part of the cotton finishing process today.

-FEBRUARY 21 - DEATHS
+FEBRUARY 21 – DEATHS – Scientists died on February 21st

 Gertrude B. Elion

-Died 21 Feb 1999 (born 23 Jan 1918) Quotes Icon
+Died 21 Feb 1999 at age 81 (born 23 Jan 1918). quotes

 Gertrude Belle Elion was an American pharmacologist who shared the Nobel Prize for Physiology or Medicine in 1988 (with George H. Hitchings and Sir James W. Black) for the development of drugs used to treat several major diseases.
 Research by Elion and Hitchings produced the first drugs specifically designed for cancer therapy, as well as drugs to combat rejection of transplanted organs, gout, malaria and bacterial and viral infections.
 These medications became well-proven in use over many years, and their drugs appeared on the World Health Organizations's list of so-called "Essential Drugs" as medicines which should be available worldwide to promote "Health for All."
 Elion held 45 patents.«